 Price: Free / $15 per 3 months / $24 per year

-Brainly is a social network for people learning things.
+Brainly is a social network for people to learn things.
 You sign up, ask questions, and get answers (usually).
 Additionally, you can browse the site, answer other people’s questions, and help them out as well.
 It should work for most scholarly pursuits.
 There is also an optional subscription that puts your question higher in the queue and removes advertisements.
 They charge on a semester basis ($15) or a yearly basis ($24).
 It works for simple stuff like homework.
 However, more hardcore studying may require more than just this.

 Price: Free / $5 per month